-Enter the organization's name and employer identification number on each sheet.
+Enter the organization's name and EIN on each sheet.
 Use sheets that are the same size as the form and indicate clearly the line of the printed form to which the information relates.

 Organizations Organized or Created in a Foreign Country or U.S. Possession